railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 .. tip:: Using Child Taxes

-	You can use child taxes when you have a complex tax situation that you want to hide your end users from.
+	You can use child taxes when you have a complex tax situation that you want to hide from your end users.
 	For example, you might define a motor mileage expenses product with a composite tax made up of two child taxes –
 	a non-reclaimable private element and a reclaimable business element (which is the case in some European countries).

-	When your staff come to claim motor mileage, they do not need to know about this taxation, but the accounting impact of their claim will be automatically managed in Open ERP.
+	When your staff come to claim motor mileage, they do not need to know about this taxation, but the accounting impact of their claim will be automatically managed in OpenERP.

-The fields above apply the taxes that you specify and record them in the general accounts but do not provide you with the documentation that your tax authorities might need.
-For this use the Tax Definition tab to define which Tax Cases should be used for this tax:
+The fields above apply the taxes that you specify and record them in the general accounts, but do not provide you with the documentation that your tax authorities might need.
+For this, use the :guilabel:`Tax Definition` tab to define which Tax Cases should be used for this tax:

 *  :guilabel:`Account Base Code` : tax case to record the invoiced amount that the tax is based on,

-*  :guilabel:`Account Tax Code` : tax case to record the invoiced tax amount
+*  :guilabel:`Account Tax Code` : tax case to record the invoiced tax amount,

 *  :guilabel:`Refund Base Code` : tax case to record the refund invoice amount that the tax is based on,